jajoosiddhant/Embedded-Interface-Design/Project3/README.md

-# EID-Project-2
+# EID-Project-3

 This project was completed under the course Embedded Interface Design at University of Colorado, Boulder under the guidance of Professor Bruce Montgomery in September 2019.

-## Authors: Siddhant Jajoo, Satya Mehta, Vatsal Sheth
+## Authors: Siddhant Jajoo, Satya Mehta

 ## Installation Instructions
  Run below commands to install all the libraries and dependancies to required for this project.